Mahad410/taotnpwaft/README.md

 This repository also contains editor configuration/settings and workspace files for Sublime Text, Visual Studio, VSCode to aid staff in creating group content and other meta files and documentation.

+This repository could possibly become a model for other similar social media technology groups who wish to get their meta in order to start.

 [![All Contributors](https://img.shields.io/badge/all_contributors-bot-orange.svg?style=flat-square)](#contributors-)

 <img src="https://img.shields.io/github/discussions/gbowne1/taotnpwaft?style=for-the-badge">